-Based on the above, internal discussions were held and the 14 items listed below were selected as our CSR material issues (Ver.
-1).
+Based on the above, the 14 items listed below were selected as our CSR material issues.

 However, both the content and processes related to the 14 items cannot be considered complete or sufficient.
 We have consulted with experts in certain areas but have not adequately addressed the expectations and demands from a broad range of our stakeholders; so it is a work still in progress.

 We plan to gather the opinions of more stakeholders and experts to find a higher level of CSR material issues, while setting targets and key performance indicators (KPIs) from medium- and long-term perspectives as part of efforts to build a progress management system ("Plan-Do-Check-Act" (PDCA) cycle) and reaching those targets.

 |1Building a risk management system and continuous improvement||Through a Total Risk Management Committee, provide guidance and supervision regarding continuous improvements in business continuity management and planning (BCM/BCP) and efforts to build the risk management system for the group as a whole|

 |2Promoting corporate philosophy/culture and compliance||Build the corporate philosophy for the Mandom Group from a global perspective and provide education to promote a complete understanding aimed at thorough implementation|

 |3Continuous investment in education on human rights||Conduct in-house human rights education aimed at training employees to act in a way befitting a corporation engaged in global business and designed to build an inclusive society

 （Issue No. 10: Building and implementing CSR procurement system）

 |4Improving health and safety in the workplace||Urgent Issue

 Elucidate the cause of the fire at the plant in Indonesia, prevent any recurrence, and provide relief to the victims and bereaved families